 *Wei-Chung.Cheng@fda.hhs.gov

-Abstract: The measurement uncertainty of a hyperspectral imaging microscopy system was assessed with optical filters including neutral density and color filters based on the ground truth obtained from a reference spectroradiometer.
+Abstract: The type A measurement uncertainty of a hyperspectral imaging microscopy system was assessed with optical filters including neutral density and color filters based on the ground truth obtained from a reference spectroradiometer.
 The hyperspectral imaging microscopy system was designed to measure the spectral transmittance of histological tissue slides on the pixel level.
 The per-pixel spectral data were converted into colorimetrical data for evaluating the color performance of whole-slide imaging (WSI) scanners.
 In this study, the measurement uncertainty of was determined to be XXX, which was used to qualify the color performance evaluation of three WSI scanners.

 © 2018 Optical Society of America under the terms of the OSA Open Access Publishing Agreement